 Now there is nothing wrong with any of those reasons, goals are what motivate people to train.
-Less common reasons I get is to improve flexibility or because they want to just feel good about themselves.
-And it’s rare that someone wants to train to alleviate or prevent pain in their back/knee etc. This is a fair assessment because when people experience pain the 1st professional that comes to mind is seeing a doctor or physical therapist.
+Less common reasons I get are to improve flexibility or because they want to just feel good about themselves.
+And someone rarely wants to train to alleviate or prevent pain in their back/knee etc. This is a fair assessment because when people experience pain the 1st professional that comes to mind is seeing a doctor or physical therapist.

-In my experience I've noticed if the cause of the pain derives from some type of muscle imbalance or malalignment then the majority of the exercises done at physical therapy can be performed with a competent personal trainer.
-The reason why doctors & physical therapist don’t feel comfortable transferring care to personal trainers is because anyone can call themselves a personal trainer without completing the required leg work to be a certified personal trainer.
+In my experience, I've noticed if the cause of the pain derives from some type of muscle imbalance or malalignment then the majority of the exercises done in physical therapy can be performed with a competent personal trainer.
+The reason why doctors & physical therapists don’t feel comfortable transferring care to personal trainers is that anyone can call themselves a personal trainer without completing the required leg work to be a certified personal trainer.
 Here is an example of this scenario.

-I’ve found myself writing a lot of corrective exercises programs over the past couple of weeks.
+I’ve found myself writing a lot of corrective exercise programs over the past couple of weeks.
 A few weeks ago, I met someone who wanted me to help them get in shape and lose a few pounds.
-In the first workout I notice they were having trouble performing a type of squatting pattern, then they revealed to me they been experiencing pain in a particular joint for quite some time.
-I referred them to a doctor who did an x ray, then this person showed me the x ray.
+In the first workout, I notice they were having trouble performing a type of squatting pattern, then they revealed to me they had been experiencing pain in a particular joint for quite some time.
+I referred them to a doctor who did an x-ray, then this person showed me the x-ray.
 Immediately I was able to identify the cause of the pain and I shifted my focus from their original training goals to getting rid of the pain.
-After the 1st two sessions this person was able to perform the original exercise that caused them discomfort, pain free.
+After the 1st two sessions, this person was able to perform the original exercise that caused them discomfort, pain-free.